 Types of Skin Cancer on Arms

-Skin cancer presents in three different types: basal cell carcinoma, squamous cell carcinoma, and melanoma.
-Basal and squamous cell carcinomas are considered non-melanoma skin cancers and are typically easier to treat than melanoma.
+Skin cancer presents in three different types: basal cell skin cancer, squamous cell skin cancer, and melanoma.
+Basal and squamous cell skin cancers are considered non-melanoma skin cancers and are typically easier to treat than melanoma.
 All three types can develop on the arm.

 What Does Skin Cancer Look Like on Your Arm?